pravn27/javascript-tech-doc/docs/js-course-tutorials/namaste-js-course/readerDoc/E4-jsFunctions.md

+---
+sidebar_position: 4
+---

-## How functions work in JS ❤️ & Variable Environment
+# E4 - How functions work in JS ❤️ & Variable Environment

 - What happens when run below the piece of JS code and how function invocation/calling will handle behind the scene, suppose if same variable name defined, used in multiple functions, how it will handle.